 20,000 Leagues Under the Sea is one of the most unforgettable movies ever made.
 Still today critics admit that it is one of those films that have stood the test of time.
 Since being produced by Walt Disney Productions, the film has won two Academy Awards for Best Art Direction and Best Special Effects.
 Notably, parts of this popular movie are shot in the Bahamas, and Jamaica also makes several prominent appearances.
 Caves in Negril, Jamaica receive particular attention in this production.
 This movie opens the doorway to adventure for visitors heading to both Jamaica and the islands of the Bahamas, as tours in both countries will take you to the filming sites, and we’re certain that’s not something you’ll want to miss!

 Tip: Jamaica is popular for scuba diving for both experienced and newbie undersea adventurers.
 Negril and Montego Bay are two of the best spots for great sightings!
-All-inclusive resorts Sandals Montego Bay and Sandals Negril, include unlimited scuba diving and top of the line equipment.
+All-inclusive resorts Sandals Montego Bay and Sandals Negril, includes free scuba diving and top of the line equipment.

 1998 | Angela Bassett, Taye Diggs